ygeunkim/bvhar/cran-comments.md

-## Minor version update
+## Patch version update

+This is a quick fix for fatal algorithm fault.
 In this version, we

-- Fix some numerical process
-- Fix a C++ macro issue
+- Fixed MCMC algorithm when constant term exists.
+- Fixed out-of-forecasting result processing.

 ## Test environments